|Year:||17th at MIT|

 |Title:||Volunteer Assistant Coach|

-After two years away from the MIT women’s tennis program, Peter Varnum returns to the Engineers as a volunteer assistant coach in 2013-14.
+After two years away from the MIT women’s tennis program, Peter Varnum returned to the Engineers as a volunteer assistant coach in 2013-14.

 Varnum played his collegiate tennis at Division III Carleton College in Northfield, Minn. where he garnered all-conference honors for three years in singles and doubles and earned a bachelor's degree in English.
 He played in the singles lineup anywhere from 2-5 and all three doubles positions.